rodekruis/data-service-catalogue/docs/team/add-team-members.md

 ![Program Team](https://raw.githubusercontent.com/global-121/121-platform/main/e2e/tests/__screenshots__/UserManualScreenshots/userManualScreenshots.spec.ts/ProgramTeam.png)

-- In the pop-up window, search for the username of the person you want to add to your programme
+- In the pop-up window, search for the username of the person you want to add to your program
 - **Assign one or more role(s)**
 - Click on the **Add user** button